What is the Global Consciousness Project?

 There are other measures of structure in the data.
 Independent analysts have been able to identify a significant effect of distance, though not in the measure of distance between event and the REGs.
 Rather, analysis shows that the pairwise correlations—links between pairs of REGs—are weaker for large distances, dropping to zero at about 12,000 kilometers, roughly the earth diameter.
 There is also a characteristic temporal structure.
 The effects, on average, only become significant when we have data sequences of half an hour or more, and the effect persists for only a few hours, up to about 3 or 4 hours.
 This suggests that a

 moment in global consciousness is somewhat like a moment in individual consciousness, but with a time scale that is vastly different.
 A perception takes less than a second in my mind.
-For an effect of global consciousness to show up in our data as detectable structure it appears to require at least half an hour.
+For an effect of global consciousness to show up in our data as detectable structure it appears to require half an hour or more.
 The difference is a factor of at least 1,000, maybe as much as 10,000.

 Another, possibly more profound and directly important finding is that the effects we see influenced by factors that are familiar from human psychology.
 For example, the effects are larger in proportion to the importance of the events we examine, and they are larger if the level of emotional involvement is high.
 We see stronger effects when events embody or evoke deep feelings of compassion, but smaller effects when the level of fear is high.
 That last point seems counterintuitive to many, but upon consideration, the relationships make sense and they bear strong implications for us.
 Compassion is an interpersonal, connecting emotion, while fear drives us toward personal survival; it separates us.